Environmental Engineers

 Outlook

-The Occupational Outlook Handbook predicts that employment for environmental engineers will grow about as fast as the average for all careers through 2028.
+The Occupational Outlook Handbook predicts that employment for environmental engineers will grow by 7 percent, faster than the average for all careers, through 2033.
 Engineers will be needed to devise strategies to clean up existing hazards and help companies comply with government regulations.
-Employment will also grow as local and state governments rely on engineers to help increase the effici...
+Employment will also grow as local and state governments rely on engineers to help increase ...